sAlvaradoM/tw-sg/source/includes/_voice.md

 Because technical writers often insist on using the active voice, the following incorrect example appears in documentation:

-Col1 | Col2
+Situation | Example
 -------|------
 (WRONG)| As soon as the application completes, the following message displays.
 ---------|-----------
-(RIGHT) | As soon as the application is finished, the following message is displayed.
+(RIGHT) | As soon as the application is finished, the following message is displayed. <br> OR <br>When the application finishes, the following message appears.
-         OR

-        When the application finishes, the following message appears.

 Know that a message does not “display”.
 Rather, a message “appears” or “is displayed” by the system.
 The passive voice can indicate that the subject is the receiver of the action rather than the performer.